jackocnr/intl-tel-input/.github/ISSUE_TEMPLATE.md

 IMPORTANT: since v14 we have removed the jQuery dependency.
 See the readme for how to initialise and use the plugin with pure JavaScript.
-If you want to stick with the jQuery version, stick with v13.
+If you want to stick with the jQuery version, there is now a separate jQuery wrapped version.

 IMPORTANT: please note that the auto-format feature (AKA format-as-you-type) was removed in v8.
 Please do not open any new issues about this topic.